 - Spinal Cord Injury

-*The assessment will evaluate the individual’s behavioral, cognitive, emotional, and physical status to determine if they would be appropriate for follow up lessons.
-The assessment often occurs as part of the first lesson.
+*First-time participants will begin with a half-day assessment lesson.
+The assessment will evaluate the individual’s behavioral, cognitive, emotional, and physical status to determine if they would be appropriate for follow up lessons.
 If it is determined that the individual does not meet the guidelines for participation in Maine Adaptive, referrals to other adaptive recreation organizations can be made.

 Transportation to all activities is ultimately the responsibility of the participant.
 However, Maine Adaptive Sports & Recreation does run a bus weekly in the winter from Portland to Sunday River.
 Sign up when you register for lessons.